Alicante Cruises, Spain

 Benidorm On Your Own

 To most people, Benidorm is the Costa Blanca.
 It’s been a major player on the holiday scene for a good while now, and after a day here you’ll see why.
 The city is less than an hour away by coach, and when we arrive, we’ll leave you to explore on your own.
-Head for the Blue Flag-flying Levante Beach, rated among Europe’s best.
+Head for the famous Levante Beach, rated among Europe’s best.
 Or plump for a bit of people-watching at one of the cafés along the promenade.
 Lining the beach you’ve got the high-rise hotels that Benidorm’s famous for.
 The skyline here is all skyscrapers looming in spiky clusters.
 But behind them, you’ll find the old town.
 Think cobbled streets, whitewashed little houses and noisy tapas bars.
 There’s plenty in the way of shops, too, from chic boutiques to market stalls groaning under the weight of souvenirs.

 Guadalest